jsdf/n64-sdk-demo/README.md

 # Nintendo 64 homebrew demo & tutorial

-This is a demo app with heavily commented source showing basic usage of the N64 SDK and the NuSystem framework.
+This is a demo app with heavily-commented source showing basic usage of the N64 SDK and the NuSystem framework.
 The game-specific code is in [stage00.c](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c).

 The compiled rom file can be found [here](https://github.com/jsdf/n64-sdk-demo/raw/master/squaresdemo.n64.zip).
 It can be run with an emulator or an N64 flashcart.
 Try pressing the A and B buttons.